 - Take your time and answer every question assigned.

 - Use notes and the content section of the SAT or ACT study guide to answer questions that stump you.

 After you have completed a timed or un-timed assignment, check your answers carefully.
 Answers for every section can be found at the end of that test.
 Review answer explanations to the questions you answered incorrectly and don’t be discouraged when you choose the wrong answer.
 Stay positive and don’t give up!

 Want to learn more?
-Don’t miss the next blog post with our new SAT/ACT study book reference guide.
+Don’t miss our new SAT Study Guide.